Gauravgend2001/ATS/README.md

-For any issues or improvements, please open an issue in the repository.
+For any issues error or improvements, please open an issue in the repository.